Which Plastic Shed?

 Is Condensation A Problem?

-Condensation in plastic sheds is certainly less of an issue than it is with metal sheds, particularly if you choose one of the more modern twin walled plastic sheds.
+Condensation in plastic sheds is certainly less of an issue than it is with metal sheds, particularly if you choose one of the more modern twin-walled plastic sheds.
 In all cases a solid level base of flagstones or concrete which has a damp proof membrane laid underneath is your route to prevention.
 Many plastic sheds have their own integral plastic floor which also helps.
 Some moisture may well be sucked out of the surrounding area initially but it will not develop into a long term issue.
-None of the plastic sheds that we have on display suffer from condensation issues.
+None of the plastic sheds that we have on display suffers from condensation issues.

 Do You Need To Use Preservative?